YuAo/NSTimer-WeakTarget/README.md

 Tree methods.

-Turn target-action based NSTimer, to a weak target-action based NSTimer.
+Turn the target-action based NSTimer, to the weak target-action based NSTimer.

 NSTimer created with these methods will NOT retain it's target, and will automatically invalidate after the target is disposed.